artofpilgrim/portfolio-template/README.md

 The order here defines the order of the thumbnails on the landing page.
 So, order how you want.

 # Adding New Project/Artwork
 I've included two example projects.
 The contents are identical, the only difference is their project name.
 When you add a new project folder, updated `Config/project.txt` with the project folders name for it to show.
+All you have to do is copy and paste an existing project and change all the stuff inside so it's relevant.
 Let's have a rundown on the projects contents and how to add new artwork.

 ![image](https://github.com/artofpilgrim/portfolio-template/assets/172502597/f166c183-bec4-449b-9643-f52e7a7ec72f)